Window Treatments for Home Staging

 Formal window treatmentsAn example of excessively formal draperies.
 Great if you live in Buckingham Palace; not good for selling your home!

-Sadly, old-fashioned or overly ornate curtain styles can be a deterrent to selling your home, because buyers will think the entire house is outdated and rundown as well.
+Sadly, old-fashioned or overly ornate curtain styles can deter a home sale, causing buyers to think the entire house is outdated and rundown as well.

-Wild patterns and animal prints are also buyer turnoffs.
+Wild patterns, animal prints and theme rooms are also buyer turnoffs.

-Window coverings should complement the color palette and style of each room.
-Fabric that looks good on your furniture will also look good on your window.
-A general design rule is to repeat a fabric two to three times in a room; repeat on an upholstered chair or pillows.
+Window coverings should complement the color and style in each room.
+Fabric that looks good on your furniture will also look good on windows.

 Beautiful windows with a sea view.Let beautiful windows speak for themselves!

-In the same manner as textures, heavily patterned fabrics will look weightier than solid colors.
+In the same manner as textures, heavily patterned fabrics can look weightier than solid colors, unless the solid color is dark.

 It’s okay to simply leave windows bare— especially if the windows look out on a fantastic view!

-Sometimes windows themselves are just too pretty to cover.
+Some windows can just be too pretty to cover, as well.

 If you're not sure how to dress a window, it’s better to leave them bare rather than having the wrong window treatments in place.